Global Leadership Academy England for Senior Youth

-The Global Leadership Academy for Senior Youth Ages 15 to 18 transforms young leaders in the beautiful Cambridge area of England!
+The Global Leadership Academy for Youth Ages 15 to 18 transforms young leaders in the beautiful Cambridge area of England!

 The Senior Global Leadership Academy is a summer youth leadership programme specifically designed for international teenagers ages 15-18.
 The aim is to develop their leadership abilities through an engaging 2 week program packed with team challenges, fascinating field trips, fun outdoor activities, and new experiences in the historic English countryside in Bury St Edmunds.

 Testimonials from our graduates

 SUMMER LEADERSHIP PROGRAM HIGHLIGHTS IN ENGLAND

-- Hundreds of young leaders attend our summer youth leadership programmes from over 20 different countries around the world every summer.
+- Hundreds of young leaders attend our summer youth leadership programmes from over 20 different countries around the world every summer

-- Designed for all English language levels with experienced-based education and ESL compatible instruction.
+- Designed for all English language levels with experience-based education and ESL compatible instruction

 - Each participant completes 80+ hours of community service and service-learning hours.